lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 content-authenticated-encryption algorithms are different, the effective security is determined by the weaker of the two algorithms.
-If, for example, the content is encrypted with AES-GCM using a 128-bit content-authenticated-encryption key, and the content-authenticated-encryption key is wrapped with AES-KEYWRAP using a 192-bit KEK, then at most 128 bits of protection is provided.
+If, for example, the content is encrypted with AES-GCM using a 128-bit CAEK, and the CAEK is wrapped with AES-KEYWRAP using a 192-bit KEK, then at most 128 bits of protection is provided.

 If the cipher and key sizes used for the key-encryption and the